martinthomas/annx-doc/staff.md

 # Quick Guide for Staff

 ## Getting Started
-You will need a login - ask mailto:annx@martinthomas.net
+You will need a login - send an email to the ]admin team](mailto:annx@martinthomas.net)